 1. PURPOSE OF THE STAFF APPEALS PANEL HEARING

 1.1 The purpose of the Hearing is to enable eligible employees to appeal against a decision to dismiss under the Disciplinary/Capability and Managing Absence Procedures to a higher and independent level of authority.
-The Panel will also hear an employee's grievance at Stage 3.

 2. SCOPE